Chaitali3395/AIS16634intern/README.md

 5]Set: set declaration,properties like mutable,orderd,etc
-6]Dictionary:- declation of dict,methods like copy index pop and use of for loop for accessing 7]string: declaration and use of functions like upper lower split strip replace ect 8]Numeric:- subtpes like int float and complex, its methods like TASK 2:
+6]Dictionary:- declation of dict,methods like copy index pop and use of for loop for accessing 7]string: declaration and use of functions like upper lower split strip replace ect 8]Numeric:- subtpes like int float and complex

+TASK 2:
 1]if stmt:- use of if statement to check a single condition in vaious examples like to check whther a number is positive negative even or not within a range or not etc
 2]if else stmt: used to check two conditions in examples like checking a number is odd or even, greater or smaller,negative or positive whether a person and vote or not and other similar examples